Appointments

 If you have booked an appointment with a GP, practice nurse or healthcare professional and are then unable to attend, please let us know either by telephone on 01271 323443 or by coming in to the help desk with as much notice as possible.

-In just one week we can have up to 90 appointments where people have not attended and not given us notice.
-These wasted appointments could, very easily, have been made available for other patients had we known in advance.
+In just one week we can have up to 90 appointments where people have not attended without giving us notice.
+These wasted appointments could have been made available for other patients.

 GP Extended Hours

-We continue to offer all our usual appointments during the week including our current evening clinics each week on a Wednesday and Thursday.
+We continue to offer all our usual appointments Monday to Friday from 8:30am to 5:30pm including our evening clinics on Wednesday and Thursday.

 There are also no changes to the Primary Care out of hours service, so for any urgent health concerns please contact 111 or 999 as before.